What's the BIP? There was music, too! Enjoy these videos of the ensemble's pre-Thanksgiving concert.

 - Advisory program, which provides students with a trusted adult to guide their academic, social, and emotional development, serves as a "home base" for fostering relationships with peers, and providing general guidance

-- Thoughtfully-designed schedules that provides ample time for students to meet individually with their teachers and work collaboratively with peers
+- Thoughtfully-designed schedules that provide ample time for students to meet individually with their teachers and work collaboratively with peers

 - Speaker engagements and special assemblies that promote thought-provoking discussions and motivate students to take action